For good health, well-being and a healthy weight, it’s recommended that we eat:

 - The majority of children ate ‘extra foods’ – such as fried potato products, potato crisps or salty snacks, confectionary and cakes/biscuits – at least once per week.

-- Few families ate together at the table every day and about a quarter of children ate in front of the television every day.
+- Few families ate together at the table every day and about a fifth of children ate in front of the television every day.

 Some other large surveys provide additional information about the dietary patterns of young people in NSW.